labyrinthinesecurity/silhouette/README.md

 - *WAR*, the control plane score, in descending order
 - *blast radius*, the data plane score, in descending order
 - *D*, a boolean identifying whether the SPN can define roles
-- *A*, a boolean identifying whether the SPN can make role assignements
+- *A*, a boolean identifying whether the SPN can make role assignments

 WARNING: scanning a large number of SPNs and their groups membership takes a long time, so silhouette.py throttles the number of API calls it makes against Azure. ***Expect the sorting to take at least 2 hours per 10000 SPNs***